fusaa/rossmann/Readme.md

 # Translating and Interpreting the error

-It has been considered for the choice of the best trained model the RMSE and its error throught the cross validation process.
+It has been considered for the choice of the best trained model the RMSE and its error through the cross-validation process.

 Mean Average Percentage Error according to the store has been put into a graphic: